kbalog/uis-dat640-fall2019/assignments/assignment-2a/README.md

   - The mini-report sections must be filled out in the notebooks.
 No separate report needs to be submitted.
   - You must submit your best ranking file to the Kaggle competition, and your grade will take your performance results into account.

+### Submission deadline

+The deadline for submitting your code on GitHub as well as your final ranking on Kaggle is 09/10 17:00.

 ## Data